top of page

 Ellen Hedin

-Ellen Hedin (born in 1995, Stockholm, Sweden), is a designer and artist, working in the fields of furniture and sculpture.
-She graduated from HDK-Valand, Gothenburg in 2022 and holds a BFA in Design.
-Ellen is creating expressive pieces that resonates both an understanding of traditional craftsmanship but also a playfulness and a willing to break with old conventions.
-Her degree project is called Pangaea, it aims to explore means of a small scale production as an alternative to global mass production.
-Early in her career she has already received several grants, including Carl Malmsten’s Foundation, and she has exhibited at Stockholm’s Museum of Furniture Studies.
+Ellen Hedin (b.
+1995 in Stockholm, Sweden) lives and works in Gothenburg.
+She holds a BFA in Design from HDK Valand (2022).
+Her degree project Pangaea explored small scale production as an alternative to global mass production.
+Early in her career she has received several grants, including Carl Malmsten’s Foundation, and exhibited at Stockholm’s Museum of Furniture Studies.

 bottom of page